discordextremelist/website/README.md

 ### Node.JS Framework

-You must have Node.JS v13.x.x installed, other versions have not been tested and may cause instability.
+You must ideally have Node.JS v13.x.x installed, other versions have not been tested and may cause instability.

 ### Python 3